stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 As a rule of thumb, I recommend cloning the [showcase project from GitHub](https://github.com/stephanrauh/extended-pdf-viewer-showcase) before doing anything else.
 It's a standard Angular CLI application, so you'll get it up and running in less than ten minutes.
 It's a good starting point to do your own experiments.
 Maybe even more important: you'll learn if the library works on your machine.
 (Of course, it does, but it's always good to double-check!)

-Currently, the minimum required version is Angular 9.
+Currently, the minimum required version is Angular 12.
 The idea is to support the four most current versions of Angular, which gives you roughly two years to update.
+However, supporting so many version isn't always possible.

 1. run `npm add ngx-extended-pdf-viewer` and accept all the defaults
 2. Now there's an example component, but it isn't part of your application yet.
 You can either add the example component to your application or copy the relevant line to you HTML template: